WilliamForsdal/FormatWindows/README.md

   * Disable folder history.

+  Switch to the View tab and:

+  * Check "Display the full path in the titlebar"

+  * Check "Show hidden files and folders"

+  * untick "Hide empty drives"

-  * Switch to the View tab and untick "hide extensions for known file types".
+  * untick "hide extensions for known file types".

 ### Add programs to run at windows startup